neelam-rc/Excel_Dashboard_nrc/README.md

 ## Conclusion

 This project covers bike sales dataset with cleaning, organizing, and grouping data for further analysis.
-The interactive dashboard in Excel can help derive business decisions by understanding sales patterns and trends, customer purchase behaviour based on various factors.
+The interactive dashboard in Excel can help derive business decisions by understanding sales patterns and trends, customer purchase behavior based on various factors.

 ## Author - Neelam Chaudhari